pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ## What Is Using $expr Inside $match All About?

-Complicating things a little, in more recent MongoDB versions, the statement made earlier about `$match` not supporting expressions is not entirely accurate.
+Complicating things a little, in more recent MongoDB versions, the statement about `$match` not supporting expressions is innaccurate.
 MongoDB version 3.6 introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) used in regular MQL queries and hence in `$match` stages too.
 Inside an  `$expr` operator, you can include any composite expression fashioned from `$` operator functions, `$` field paths and `$$` variables.

 A few situations demand having to use `$expr` from inside a `$match` stage.
 Examples include:

  * A requirement to compare two fields from the same record to determine whether to keep the record based on the comparison's outcome
- * A requirement to perform a calculation based on values from multiple existing fields in each record and then comparing the calculation result to a threshold
+ * A requirement to perform a calculation based on values from multiple existing fields in each record and then comparing the calculation to a constant

 These are impossible in an aggregation if you use regular `$match` query conditions.

 > _(let's ignore the possibility of using the legacy `$where` query operator here, which has documented downsides and should be avoided)_

-Take the example of a collection holding information on different instances of rectangles (their width and height), similar to the following:
+Take the example of a collection holding information on different instances of rectangles (capturing their width and height), similar to the following:

 ```javascript
 [